OpenHUTB/carla_doc/docs/tuto_A_add_vehicle.md

 __10. Test the vehicle__.

-Launch CARLA, open a terminal in `PythonAPI/examples` and run the following command:
+Launch Carla, open a terminal in `PythonAPI/examples` and run the following command:

 ```sh
 python3 manual_control.py --filter <model_name> # The make or model defined in step 9